MicrosoftDocs/connected-spaces/articles/launch-app.md

 ![Contoso sample store list dropped down](media/first-run-sample-store-list.PNG "Contoso sample store list dropped down")

-This assumes you have already [set up the Azure Stack Edge gateway](ase-install.md) (required for installing cameras) and [create a store with the
-Connected Store mobile app](mobile-app-create-store.md).
+> [!NOTE]

-If you haven't already set up Azure Stack Edge or created a store using the Connected Store mobile app, select **My store** in the list.
+> Your store won't appear in the list if you haven't already [set up the Azure Stack Edge gateway](ase-install.md) (required for installing cameras) and [created a store with the Connected Store mobile app](mobile-app-create-store.md).
+In this case, select **My store** in the list.
 You'll see the following page with links to articles that can help you with these tasks.

 ![Screen shot that shows links to creating a store with the mobile app and setting up Azure Stack Edge gateway](media/first-run-setup-prompts.PNG "Screen shot that shows links to creating a store with the mobile app and setting up Azure Stack Edge gateway")